NaN0987/better-youtube/README.md

-# Better Youtube
+# Better YouTube
-Better Youtube is a chrome extension designed to improve the experience of using Youtube.
+Better YouTube is a chrome extension designed to improve the experience of using YouTube.

 ## Features
 - Ad blocker